geoalchemy/geoalchemy2/doc/core_tutorial.rst

 <http://docs.sqlalchemy.org/en/latest/core/schema.html#metadata-reflection>`_ can be
 used on tables containing :class:`geoalchemy2.types.Geometry` or :class:`geoalchemy2.types.Geography` columns.
-In this case, the type must be imported to be registered into SQLAlchemy, even if it is not used explicitely.
+In this case, the type must be imported to be registered into SQLAlchemy, even if it is not used explicitly.

     >>> from geoalchemy2 import Geometry  # <= not used but must be imported
     >>> from sqlalchemy import create_engine, MetaData